 You can’t.
 Since most customers don’t have any expertise to monitor the development process and see whether the vendor does everything right (that is the main reason they outsource, in fact), quality assessment is one of the trickiest things about software development outsourcing.

 Solution: Quality risks are essentially mitigated by choosing a competent outsourcer.
 Before signing a contract, you should make sure your future partner has the skills and experience to handle this particular task.
 If a company has an excellent record in app development, hiring it to build a banking solution would be an imprudent step indeed.

 You know well what the maximum sum you can spend on the project is and how soon you want to get the product.
 And the vendor is ready to swear they will keep within the budget and deadlines.
-Yet, wishing to cinch the job, some unscrupulous developers can promise anything, but once the deal is closed they start complaining that the scope of the project is too large to be finished on time or overhead expenses pop up.
+Yet, wishing to cinch the job, some unscrupulous developers can promise anything, but once the deal is closed, they start complaining that the project’s scope is too large to be finished on time or overhead expenses pop up.
 How can you be sure they will abide by their initial bargain?

 Solution: Count ahead.
 To check how realistic the promises made by the vendor are, submit your project for parallel estimation by another developer (or better several of them) as far as the cost and the implementation time are concerned.
 Ask other teams about the numbers on similar-scope projects and inquire about extra payments that may creep in.
 For customers who like to be dead sure of the final amount they will have to fork out, there is the fixed price outsourcing model where all contingencies are reckoned in.